 So, the average profit per customer here is $500.

 How To Determine The Budget Per New Lead?

 It’s important to note that not every lead can be converted into a customer.
-With content marketing, you might be able to generate leads and get them to visit your landing page, but they might not be interested in buying the product or service the company has to offer.
-This is something that should be taken into account while determining how much money you can spend per lead.
+With content marketing, you might be able to generate leads and get them to visit your landing pages, but they might not be interested in buying the product or service the company has to offer.
+This is something that should be taken into account while determining how much money you can spend per lead cost.